mirage335/mirage335_author/zzLib_800-documents/050-sorting/100-draft/105-recruiting/105-recruiting.md

 Official contact for SUPPLIES and EXPANSION funds.
 Network infrastructure for St.Stephens Church and tenants.
 Shell/VPS servers for HacDC members.
+Represented both Makersmiths and HacDC at the "Nation of Makers" gathering.
 <!-- # --></pre><!-- scriptedIllustrator_markup_uk4uPhB663kVcygT0q
 '
  '_heading3' 'Imagnus Medical - Director of Engineering'